kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

     •	The width of sepals [cm]
     •	The length of petals [cm]
     •	The width of petals [cm]

-### Class:
-    - Iris Setosa
-    - Iris Versicolour
-    - Iris Virginica

-The data set is showing multiple outcomes containing of variations received from combinations of above outputs.

 ## Data Investigation